mpv-android/mpv-android/README.md

 * Gesture-based seeking, volume/brightness control and more
 * libass support for styled subtitles
 * Secondary (or dual) subtitle support
-* Advanced video settings (interpolation, debanding, scalers, ...)
+* High-quality rendering with advanced settings (scalers, debanding, interpolation, ...)
 * Play network streams with the "Open URL" function
 * Background playback, Picture-in-Picture, keyboard input supported

+### Library?

-Note that mpv-android is *not* a library you can embed into your app, but you can look here for inspiration.
+mpv-android is **not** a library/module (AAR) you can import into your app.

+If you'd like to use libmpv in your app you can use our code as inspiration.
-The important parts are [`MPVLib`](app/src/main/java/is/xyz/mpv/MPVLib.java), [`MPVView`](app/src/main/java/is/xyz/mpv/MPVView.kt) and the [native code](app/src/main/jni/). libmpv/ffmpeg is built by [these scripts](buildscripts/).
+The important parts are [`MPVLib`](app/src/main/java/is/xyz/mpv/MPVLib.java), [`MPVView`](app/src/main/java/is/xyz/mpv/MPVView.kt) and the [native code](app/src/main/jni/).
+Native code is built by [these scripts](buildscripts/).

 ## Downloads